Program Overview

 - Power Conversion and Control Capstone Certificate (PCC)

-Prior to his role at UW–Madison, he served as the program assistant and interim department manager for the Civil and Environmental Engineering Department at Colorado School of Mines.
-Throughout his career in education, he has facilitated graduate student advising, provided departmental leadership and administrative support and coordinated a variety of large events that support student success.
-As a first-generation college student (holding a bachelor of arts in history and a master of education with a higher education administration concentration), he understands the challenges and requirements for success in education and hopes to assist students in achieving this significant accomplishment.
+Prior to her role at UW-Madison, Libby served as a Graduate Advisor for the Electrical & Computer Engineering Department at UC Santa Cruz and as Admissions Coordinator for the College of Sciences & Mathematics at Belmont University.
+Before that, Libby was an Enrollment Adviser for the University of Wisconsin Extended Campus online degree programs.
+Throughout her career in education, she has facilitated graduate student advising, provided departmental leadership and administrative support and coordinated a variety of large events that support student success.
+Libby understands the challenges and requirements of success in graduate education and hopes to assist students in achieving this significant accomplishment.

 John Lee, PhD